poloey/31_feni_nov_14/readme.md

 * close this file

 ### file open
-in php to open file we use `fopen`. which takes 2 arguments. first argument is, which file I want to open.
+In php, to open file we use `fopen`. which takes 2 arguments. first argument is, which file I want to open.
 2nd argument is, what is the reason behind for opening this file. say we open file for reading we will give `r`.
 If we open file for writing we will give `w`.
 If we open file for appending new line we will give `w`.
-If the file you want to open is not exists it will create this file and open it for you.
+If the file you want to open is not exists, it will create this file and open it for you.
 ~~~php
 $file = fopen('hello.txt', 'w');
 ~~~